learn-tdd-in/learntdd.in/react/index.md

 Expected spy to have been called with arguments "New message", but it was never called.
 ```

-So the `saveCallback` isn't being called.
+So the `saveHandler` isn't being called.
 Let's fix that:

 ```diff
    handleSave() {